henry232323/RPGBot/README.md

 A RPG bot, with a working inventory, market and economy, team setups and characters aswell.
 Each user has a server unique inventory and balance.
 Players may list items on a market for other users to buy.
-Users may create characters with teams from Pokemon in their storage box.
+Users may create characters with teams from Pet in their storage box.
 Server administrators may add and give items to the server and its users.
-Pokemon boxes and server configurations.
+Pet boxes and server configurations.

 Made by Henry#6174